Bathroom Renovation Cost Calculator NZ for 2023 (updated)

 DSC03730, Kitchen Renovation, Bathroom Renovation, House Renovation Auckland

-This Bathroom Renovation Cost Calculator (Updated on January 2023 to reflect market prices of product and labour) is designed only for you to get an indication of what you can expect to invest based on the provided information – but there are more factors that could impact on the cost of the project (Eg type of cabinets, type of tile, repair work required, necessary plumbing works, custom requests etc)
+This Bathroom Renovation Cost Calculator is designed only for you to get an indication of what you can expect to invest based on the provided information – but there are more factors that could impact on the cost of the project (Eg type of cabinets, type of tile, repair work required, necessary plumbing works, custom requests etc)

 Once you’ve generated an estimate and completed the form – you would be emailed a break-down of costs and estimate – we will then follow up with you to discuss your estimate and answer any questions you may have.